 Safe Mode is a feature on the Android Operating System used to solve problems with configuration or app incompatibilities.
 Restarting the device in this mode will load only the System’s core applications.
-You can disable Safe Mode by encrypting your Android device.
+Depending on your device model and operating system, you can disable Safe Mode by encrypting your Android device.

 Encryption is a security measure that protects all data stored on your device so that files can only be read by certain people in case the phone is lost or stolen.
 With the device encrypted, the user will only be able to activate Safe Mode on the Administrator account, which should be protected with a password.